dylangit01/DROP-THE-BEAT/README.md

 # DROP THE BEAT

 DROP THE BEAT is a simple but competitive live multiplayer “name that song” game.
+Two players can join host's chat room and guess the songs' title simultaneously.

 Deployed version: https://drop-the-beat.netlify.app/